 In 2019, the next generation of SCLI leadership was selected.
 The board of directors elected Michael Greenberg as chairman and hired Jim Cogdal as its executive director.
 SCLI then recruited a team of professionals who would be tasked with achieving the unique mission of transforming what it means to be a fraternity man.
 The SCLI staff collectively includes three doctorates, eight masters’ degrees and a certified project manager.
 New board members who had the requisite qualifications, experience and pedigree were recruited and elected.

 Sigma Chi Leadership Institute is prepared to launch perhaps the most aggressive initiative ever undertaken by a fraternal organization.
-In January 2020, SCLI and Cyanna submitted an application to become a state-licensed educational institution within the Illinois Board of Higher Education as a Private Business/Vocational School (PBVS).
-This critical first step is to achieve state licensure in the fall and investigate councils that offer national accreditation for institutions.
-The future of Sigma Chi leadership begins now – SCLI is developing, testing and assessing every piece of curricula to ensure all the pieces are in place to deliver transformational leadership that is someday recognized by the Department of Education to its Sigma Chi students across North America.
+In January 2020, SCLI submitted a Permit of Approval application to operate as an educational institution under the Illinois Board of Higher Education Private Business and Vocational Schools(PBVS) regulations.
+This approval is a critical first step toward SCLI's goal of obtaining national accreditation and demonstrating its commitment to quality and continous improvment.
+The future of Sigma Chi leadership begins now - SCLI is developing, testing, and assessing our curricula and establishing compliant operations to ensure all aspects of the institution are in place to deliver transformational leadership development that enables our institution, and its students, to meet their goals.